bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 That's a lot of typing and memorization to run a container.
 Docker compose condenses all of this into one command: `docker-compose up`.

 ## Docker Compose
-Docker Compose is a cli included with Docker that provides a declarative way to building and running multiple Docker images.
+Docker Compose is a cli included with Docker that provides a declarative way to building and running multiple Docker containers.
 With Docker Compose, the nomenclature for one of these containers is called a "service".

-Docker Compose reads a special file called `docker-compose.yml` that defines .
-Docker Compose ensures containers are run in consistent way without needing to type docker build and run flags into the console.
+Docker Compose reads a special file called `docker-compose.yml` that defines any number of services' port mappings, volumes, interdependencies and more.
+Docker Compose ensures containers are run in a consistent way without needing to type `docker build` and `docker run` along with numerous arguments into the console.

 ## Replacing docker run
 Instead of running